While Saru’s path towards leaving his homeworld began with a stray piece of Ba’ul technology, mine began with a sticker.

 Julia Peterson (she/her) is a queer Jewish journalist currently based in Regina, Saskatchewan.
 She also writes for INK Magazine, The Carillon, and Reading in Translation, and would give just about anything to have a pet tribble.
 Find her on Twitter @hark_a_julia.

-Star Trek: Short Treks stream exclusively in the United States on CBS All Access and in Canada on Bell Media's CTV Sci-Fi Channel and OTT service Crave.
+Star Trek: Short Treks streams exclusively in the United States on Paramount+ and in Canada on Bell Media's CTV Sci-Fi Channel and streams on Crave.